Utkarsha: Plot

-Rajesh Sharma, a talented artist specialised in nude paintings, is secretly a psychopath who upon seeing beautiful women meets them alone makes them naked and slits their throat using his painting knife after making them laugh loudly.
+Rajesh Sharma, a talented artist specialising in nude paintings, is secretly a psychopath who upon seeing beautiful women meets them alone, gets them naked and slits their throat using his painting knife after making them laugh loudly.
 One of his victim's body is found in a vegetable lorry spearheading an investigation by Special branch Inspector Naveen who is clueless regarding the killer's motives.
-His second victim is one of his models' ,Priya, whom he met recently in a fashion show.
+His second victim is one of his models, Priya, whom he met recently at a fashion show.

 Meanwhile, Sunitha, a young woman meets him and develops a friendly relation with him.
-Rajesh treats her differently and believes her to beautiful in saree.
-He later kills Kalpana, Sunita's friend, after the three of them have dinner together and provides a hint to Naveen.
+Rajesh treats her differently and believes her to be beautiful in a saree.
+He later kills Kalpana, Sunitha's friend, after the three of them have dinner together and this provides a hint to Naveen.
 Upon reaching his dwelling he realises that he has left his knife behind and after brief episodes of suspense and tension he manages to retrieve it and escape without Naveen noticing him.
-The pressure of the case mounts on the police department who gives Naveen an ultimatum of ten days to catch the killer.
+The pressure of the case mounts on the police department who give Naveen an ultimatum of ten days to catch the killer.
 A man is shown stalking Rajesh.

 Rajesh targets his friend, Manoj's wife and proceeds to kill her when she is left alone in her home.
-However, Praveen, the murdered Priya's boyfriend and Anil, Sunitha's boyfriend, happens to discover a stranger breaking into the house while indulging in voyeurism.
-While Praveen goes to inform Naveen Anil tries to save the woman but gets attacked by Manoj's dog.
-By the time, Naveen arrives Anil is left heavily injured while Manoj's wife is killed by Rajesh who escapes without anyone's notice.
+However, Praveen, the murdered Priya's boyfriend and Anil, Sunitha's boyfriend, happen to discover a stranger breaking into the house while indulging in voyeurism.
+While Praveen goes to inform Naveen, Anil tries to save the woman but gets attacked by Manoj's dog.
+By the time Naveen arrives, Anil is left heavily injured while Manoj's wife is killed by Rajesh who escapes without anyone's notice.